Routing

 router.push('/search?q=peak.js')

-// With state object
+// with state object

 router.push('/dashboard', { from: 'login' })